yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 When Blinkhawk introduced the new fence manager while working on improvements for `Asynchronous GPU Emulation` two years ago, some frame delays came with it, causing stuttering in gameplay even if the framerate counter showed a solid 30 or 60 FPS value.
-To counter this, Blink starts [pre-queueing frames](https://github.com/yuzu-emu/yuzu/pull/6787), providing a smooth gameplay experience, especially noticeable if the user hardware can’t sustain perfect performance constantly.
+To counter this, Blink starts [pre-queueing frames](https://github.com/yuzu-emu/yuzu/pull/6787), providing a smooth gameplay experience, especially noticeable if the user's hardware can’t sustain perfect performance constantly.

 {{< single-title-imgs